fbpx

 Generally, it takes two years to complete an undergraduate degree program while a graduate program usually takes two to six years to finish.
 However, if you keep up with an accelerated BSN program, you may reduce the time it takes to earn your degree.
 Whether you want to complete a Bachelor of Science in Nursing (BSN) degree or another type of nursing program, you’ll be sure to find an option here.

-Here are the top nursing schools in New Jersey.
+List of the top nursing schools in New Jersey in 2024

 1. Seton Hall University